Places

 Marble & Shattuck Chair Co.

-Both men ran, shouting with pain, toward the elevator.
-Another, working nearby, attempted to put out the two’s flames, and the fire caught his clothing.
-Other employees got fire extinguishers and put out the fire of all three’s clothing.
-The three were admitted in critical condition to Glenville Hospital.
+On March 9, 1934, three men were dangerously burned by an explosion in the factory’s wood dust collection pipe.
+Flames leaped from the pipe opening behind two sanding machines.
+The clothing of two workers who were working at the machines caught fire.
+Another employee, working nearby, attempted to put out the flames, and the fire caught his clothing.
+Eventually other employees extinguished the flames.
+All three employees were admitted in critical condition to Glenville Hospital.
 One of the workers died five days later.
 The others recovered from their burns.